-Thermometer Well: used to take the temperature of the lading.
-The device consists of a pipe bottom) filled with an antifreeze solution or oil that extends into the tank and is closed with a valve) on the outside.
-With the cap removed, a thermometer, which does not travel with the into the tube.
-The temperature of the liquid in the tube will correspond to the temperature o which is transferred to the thermometer.
-The external pipe and/or the thermometer well cap with telltale holes that are intended to provide a warning should there be a failure of the inte pressure tank cars are equipped with electronic temperature sensing devices.

-• Excess Flow Valves: required by governmental regulations for certain commodities.
+- Thermometer Well: used to take the temperature of the lading.
+The device consists of a pipe (sealed at the bottom) filled with an antifreeze solution or oil that extends into the tank and is closed with a cap (not with a valve) on the outside.
+With the cap removed, a thermometer, which does not travel with the car, is lowered into the tube.
+The temperature of the liquid in the tube will correspond to the temperature of the lading, which is transferred to the thermometer.
+The external pipe and/or the thermometer well cap is equipped with telltale holes that are intended to provide a warning should there be a failure of the internal pipe.
+Some pressure tank cars are equipped with electronic temperature sensing devices. - Excess Flow Valves: required by governmental regulations for certain commodities.
 An excess flow valve (not to be confused with a check valve that only allows flow in one direction) is a device that closes automatically against the outward flow of the contents of a tank in case the external closure valve is broken off or removed during transit.